-In clinical trials in patients with type 2 diabetes, greater increases in TG levels occurred when WELCHOL was used in combination with sulfonylureas (median increase 18% compared to placebo in combination with sulfonylureas) and when WELCHOL was used in combination with insulin (median increase 22% compared to placebo in combination with insulin) [See ADVERSE REACTIONS and Clinical Studies].
+In clinical trials in patients with type 2 diabetes, greater increases in TG levels occurred when WELCHOL was used as monotherapy (median increase 9.7% compared to placebo) and when WELCHOL was used in combination with pioglitazone (median increase 11% compared to placebo in combination with pioglitazone), sulfonylureas (median increase 18% compared to placebo in combination with sulfonylureas), and insulin (median increase 22% compared to placebo in combination with insulin) [See ADVERSE REACTIONS and Clinical Studies].
 Hypertriglyceridemia of sufficient severity can cause acute pancreatitis.
 The long-term effect of hypertriglyceridemia on the risk of coronary artery disease is uncertain.
 In patients with type 2 diabetes, the effect of WELCHOL on LDL-C levels may be attenuated by WELCHOL's effects on TG levels and a smaller reduction in non-HDL-C compared to the reduction in LDL-C. Caution should be exercised when treating patients with TG levels greater than 300 mg/dL.
 Because most patients in the WELCHOL clinical trials had baseline TG < 300 mg/dL, it is unknown whether patients with more uncontrolled baseline hypertriglyceridemia would have greater increases in serum TG levels with WELCHOL.
 In addition, the use of WELCHOL is contraindicated in patients with TG levels > 500 mg/dL [See CONTRAINDICATIONS].
 Lipid parameters, including TG levels and non-HDL-C, should be obtained before starting WELCHOL and periodically thereafter.
 WELCHOL should be discontinued if TG levels exceed 500 mg/dL or if the patient develops hypertriglyceridemia-induced pancreatitis [See ADVERSE REACTIONS].

 Bile acid sequestrants may decrease the absorption of fat-soluble vitamins A, D, E, and K. No specific clinical studies have been conducted to evaluate the effects of WELCHOL on the absorption of co-administered dietary or supplemental vitamin therapy.
 In non-clinical safety studies, rats administered colesevelam hydrochloride at doses greater than 30-fold the projected human clinical dose experienced hemorrhage from vitamin K deficiency.
 Patients on oral vitamin supplementation should take their vitamins at least 4 hours prior to WELCHOL.
 Caution should be exercised when treating patients with a susceptibility to deficiencies of vitamin K (e.g., patients on warfarin, patients with malabsorption syndromes) or other fat-soluble vitamins.